jmarkstevens/ReactPatterns/React.15/ReduxFetch/README.md

-# ReactPatterns ReFluxFetch
+# ReactPatterns ReduxFetch

-A basic demonstration of flux (reflux) with fetch polyfill.
+A basic demonstration of Redux with fetch polyfill.
 This would be the starting point for a simple data handling app.
 The 15 version uses more es6 and refines the reflux usage a bit.

 # Getting started